morgulis/ReadFinder/README.md

 `--no-boost` can be specified if there is a system wide installation of boost version at least 1.63.
 `--no-ngs` can be specified to disable support for direct access to SRA.

+The last argument must be an absolute path to the build directory.

 If the build is successful, then `readfinder` executable will appear in `build/readfinder/build/readfinder/` sub-directory of `$ROOT`.